lukeod/vampiresurvivors-modding/stat-system.md

 ```

 ### Custom Weapon Overrides
-Many weapons override these methods for custom calculations with unique formulas, patterns, and bonuses.
+Weapons override these methods for calculations with unique formulas, patterns, and bonuses.

 ## Character Base Stats